 Method 2: Reverse Transpose Using Transpose Function

-- From here, click Transpose and then click OK.
+- Choose Transpose and click OK.

 =ROW()